-The Bachelor of Arts in sociology presents a general program to prepare students for a wide variety of positions in business, industry, government, health-related services, or social services.
-The sociology minor enables students to focus on areas of sociological interest.
+The Department of Sociology offers a revised program in the Bachelor of Arts as of Fall 2025.
+This 36-credit degree in sociology presents a general program to prepare students for a wide variety of positions in business, industry, government, health-related services, or social services.
+Buffalo State University students who began their sociology degree at Buffalo State prior to Fall 2025 have the option of completing either the old or the new program for their degree completion requirement.

-To declare Sociology as your major or to add one of our minors, please stop by Cassety Hall Room 146 and talk to speak with a faculty or staff member.
+To declare Sociology as your major or minor, please stop by Cassety Hall Room 146 and talk to speak with a faculty or staff member.

 Major and Minors